Sauciu1/BO-Coli/ReadMe.md

         super().__init__(train_X, train_Y, **kwargs)
 ```

-For BOColi loader to discover your custom function it needs to have two attributes:
+For the BOColi loader to discover your custom function it needs to have two attributes:
 * `bocoli_name` - the name by which your class will be displayed in the user UI.
 * `bocoli_type` - describes the type of class
     * `gp` indicates a gaussian process.